splunk/public-o11y-docs/get-started/core2o11y/practice-reliability/slis/slis.rst

 .. meta::
    :description: SLIs, SLOs, and SLAs in Observability Cloud

 Splunk Observability Cloud provides out of the box solutions for monitoring your SLIs, and for setting and meeting your SLOs and SLAs.
+You can also define your own SLIs with custom detectors, and alert on the data most important to your teams.

 SLIs are Service Level Indicators, the metrics used to measure your system's availability.
 SLOs, Service Level Objectives, are what you have determined is the appropriate level of availability, as measured by your SLIs.
 Service Level Agreements, SLAs, are the promise you make to your customers about how much of the time you will meet your SLOs and what you will do if you do not meet them.